Elias Hossain: Club career

 In 1977, the Jubilee Rangers took on Friends Club, which was the Gopalganj First Division title deciding match.
 Elias Hossain played as a substitute for Jubilee Rangers in that match.
-Many star footballers of Dhaka including Kazi Salahuddin and Ashrafuddin Chunnu came to Gopalganj to play the match as, Jubilee Rangers lost 2–1 to Friends Club that day.
+Many star footballers of Dhaka including Kazi Salahuddin and Ashrafuddin Ahmed Chunnu came to Gopalganj to play the match as, Jubilee Rangers lost 2–1 to Friends Club that day.
 Seeing the young midfielders technique, Abahani officials took him to Dhaka, to train with the club.

 Although, Elias was not able to establish his position in the starting XI, he impressed Abahani coach Ali Imam, who later sent him to Azad Sporting Club in order to get game time, in 1981.
 After a year at Azad, Elias moved to falling giants Dhaka Wanderers Club, where he also played for a single season.
-In 1983, Elias got his big move to Dhaka Mohammedan SC, where he spent 8 years at.
-In 1986, Elias scored as Mohammedan defeated arch-rivals Abahani 2–0, in the Dhaka League title deciding match, thus, ending Abahani's aim for a fourth consecutive league title and break Mohammedan's 3 year title drought.
-In 1989, Elias was made Mohammedan's captain and lead the club until his retirement in 1991.
+In 1984, Elias got his big move to Mohammedan SC, where he spent 7 years at.
+In 1986, Elias scored as Mohammedan defeated arch-rivals Abahani 2–0, in the Dhaka First Division League title deciding match, thus, ending Abahani's aim for a fourth consecutive league title and break Mohammedan's 3 year title drought.
+In 1988, Elias was made Mohammedan's captain and led the club until 1990.

 International career

-Elias made his Bangladesh national football team debut, during the 1973 Merdeka Cup, in Malaysia for the first time wearing the national team jersey.
+Elias made his Bangladesh national team debut during the 1983 Merdeka Cup in Malaysia.
 On 5 April 1985, Elias scored his first international goal, which came in a 1–0 win over Thailand, during the 1986 FIFA World Cup qualifiers.
 During the 1985 South Asian Games Elias managed to score again as Bangladesh put 8 goals past Maldives.
-However, during the final of the SAFF Games that year, Elias missed his shot as Bangladesh lost to India, on penalties.
-Elias also missed an open net goal during the game, and was heavily criticized by fans and media later on.
+However, during the final of the SAFF Games, he missed an open net goal during the game, and was heavily criticized by fans and media later on as Bangladesh lost the match 1–4 on penalties.

 During the 1989 South Asian Games, Elias captained Bangladesh as, they again took on India in the group stages.
 His midfield partner, Nurul Haque Manik helped Bangladesh take the lead, however, after a challenge from defender Rezaul Karim Rehan in the penalty box, Bangladesh conceded a late penalty.
 While protesting the decision, Elias pushed the referee in anger, leading to his ban from national football.
 After going through many complications, that game ended up to be Elias's last with the national team.